tinyclub/linux-lab/README.md

     # uname -a
     Linux linux-lab 5.1.0 #3 SMP Thu May 30 08:44:37 UTC 2019 armv7l GNU/Linux
+    #
+    # poweroff
+    #

+Shutdown the board with the `poweroff` command.
+If some boards not support `poweroff`, please press `CTRL+a x`.
+Of course, open another terminal and issue kill or pkill command also can quit qemu.

 # 3. Linux Lab Kickstart